corinnpope/cp_site/_posts/2020-03-17-reflection-new-project.md

 During the Portugal trip and the months that proceeded it, I decided it'd be fun to explore some things I was interested in since I now had some time on my hands.
 You know, making progress on the "I should do that one day" type things.

 First up was programming.
-I decided to learn ruby, javascript, and dive back into ruby on rails.
+I decided to learn Ruby, JavaScript, and dive back into Ruby on Rails.
 Tailwind CSS was also something I wanted to explore.

-Next up was finally reading some classic literature, learning a new language, cooking more, redoing my personal site, decluttering, completing some projects around the house, signing up for an ultramarathon, and more.
+Also on the list was finally reading some classic literature, learning a new language, cooking more, redoing my personal site, decluttering, completing some projects around the house, signing up for an ultramarathon, and more.

 I figured I'd start tackling some of the ideas on the list and not fully commit to any one thing in particular.
 I'd pursue the things that piqued my curiousity.
 What I actually got around to doing was less than my (lofty) aspirations.
 I still managed to accomplish quite a bit and dabble in a few topic areas like: